-CHEM 110 Chemical Composition and Structure with Lab (exempted if student begins in CHEM 120)
+CHEM 110: Chemical Composition and Structure with Lab (exempted if student begins in CHEM 120)

-CHEM 120 Chemical Reactivity with Lab
+CHEM 120: Chemical Reactivity with Lab

-CHEM 210 Organic Chemistry I with Lab
+CHEM 210: Organic Chemistry I with Lab

-CHEM 220 Organic Chemistry II with Lab
+CHEM 220: Organic Chemistry II with Lab

-CHEM 240 Analytical Chemistry I with Lab
+CHEM 240: Analytical Chemistry with Lab

-Two additional 300- or 400- level credited courses
+Plus two additional 300- or 400- level credited courses with lab

-MATH 113 Calculus II (Additional work in mathematics is encouraged.)
+MATH 113: Calculus II (additional work in mathematics is encouraged)

-PHYS 150 Introductory Physics I with Lab
+PHYS 150: Introductory Physics I with Lab

-PHYS 152 Introductory Physics II with Lab
+PHYS 152: Introductory Physics II with Lab

-All students enrolling in the beginning Chemistry courses (CHEM 110 or 120) must complete the placement examination prior to enrolling in either of these courses.
+All students enrolling in the beginning Chemistry courses (CHEM 110, 120) must complete the placement examination prior to enrolling in either of these courses.
 Results from the placement examination may permit exemption for one or both beginning courses (with exemption from CHEM 120 also requiring proof of extensive laboratory preparation).
-Students entering Kalamazoo College with Advanced Placement or IB scores of 4 or 5 on the Chemistry examination are automatically exempt from CHEM 110.
+Students entering Kalamazoo College with Advanced Placement (AP) scores of 4 or 5, or IB scores of 5, 6, or 7, or who successfully pass the Chemistry placement examination are automatically exempt from CHEM 110.

 3/2 Pre-Engineering in Chemical Engineering